COVID-19 safe schools

 - Minimize direct contact between students

-Assemblies, concerts and gatherings
+Assemblies, gatherings and meetings

 As a result of the pandemic, we know students, educators, staff and administrators are living with anxiety, stress and other mental health needs.

 Government has provided a one-time $5 million investment to support mental health services for students and staff, in addition to existing funding.
 These funds will allow schools to expand existing programs and introduce new supports to address the mental health needs of students and staff.